thinlizzy/die-tk/README.md

 Linux builds need to include linux directory likewise.

-Library clients should #include <die-tk.h>, which includes all necessary header files from src subdirectories.
+Library clients should include die-tk.h, which includes all necessary header files from src subdirectories.

 The die-tk-image directory is optional.
 It can also be included in the build when support for loading image files is needed.
-It depends on libimage - http://github.com/thinlizzy/libimage
+It depends on http://github.com/thinlizzy/libimage

+The die-tk-controls directory is optional as well.
+It can be included in the build if the application needs basic GUI controls.

 # LINK
 Applications that use die-tk will need to link with gdi32 (win32) or X11 (linux) libs.

-If die-tk-image is included, then applications will need to link with FreeImage lib.
+If die-tk-image is included, then applications will need to link with libimage and FreeImage lib.

+If die-tk-controls is included, then applications will need to link with comctl32 and comdlg32 (win32).
+Linux is TBD

 # TEST
 The directory examples has some example applications to experiment with die-tk.